To keep giving you relevant and timely content, we update our most popular posts. This article was last updated in November 2020.

 Pause.
 Take a deep breath.
 And change your story.

-Remind yourself that despite what you may think, you do have the time to make these ideas happen at a pace that’s steady, reasonable, and above all, sane!
+Remind yourself that despite what you may think, you do have the time to make these ideas happen at a pace that’s steady, reasonable, and above all, balanced!

 Nothing brilliant was ever made in a big ‘ol hurry.
 Even if you feel you should have this new product or idea ready to go tomorrow, if you push yourself too hard, the quality of what you create will suffer, and your reputation will follow it down the toilet.